HarshitOO7/Car-rental-system-cpp/README.md

 ## Introduction

 This is a car rental system project using OOP in C++ program.
 This project is a console application without graphics.
-This project is a console application without graphics.
-This project is a console application without graphics.

 ## Features